Final exam study guide: Practice exam 1

 other zoos.
 What test should you use?

 - You want to know whether running 4 times a week causes the resting heart rate to decline.
 You measure the heart rate of 100 people, then make them run 20 minutes a day, 4 days a week, for three months.
 Then you measure their heart rate again.
-You calculate the change in heart rate for each person, and plot these differences on a histogram; it looks highly non-normal.
 What test should you use?

 - Because of the long tail feathers, male swallows mount the females